Skip to main content

 note

-If you need SOC 2 or other specific frameworks, contact your Customer Success Manager to request them.
+If you need a framework that is not listed, click Request a new Framework on the framework selection page to submit a request.
 JupiterOne will prioritize framework additions based on customer demand and configure controls relevant to your specific integrations.

 Clicking into any framework provides detailed information about: